UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-nlpizza/code/lora-llm-finetune/README.md

 # LoRA Finetuning on Prompt Variants

-This folder contains one of the experimental techniques in our broader project on improving the sensitivity of large language models (LLMs).
+This folder contains one of the experimental techniques in our broader project on improving the prompt sensitivity of large language models (LLMs).
 Specifically, this module applies **Low-Rank Adaptation (LoRA)** for **parameter-efficient fine-tuning** using **prompt variant groupings** to reduce prompt sensitivity.
 This folder provides a general-purpose framework for fine-tuning causal LLMs.
 The training setup is model-agnostic and supports any HuggingFace-compatible causal language model (e.g., Falcon, Mistral, LLaMA).

 ## Objective